bitfinexcom/sunbeam/README.md

     - `symbol <String>` The symbol to emit the orderbook update for, i.e. `tBTCUST`
   - `handler <Function>` Called every time the state is updated

-The input format is `R0`: https://docs.bitfinex.com/reference#ws-public-raw-books
+The input format is `R0`: see [bitfinex docs](https://docs.bitfinex.com/reference#ws-public-raw-books) for more details

 If you want to manage state on your own, our just need a stream of updates, use the `onOrderbook` handler.